uic-library/Introduction_to_R/_episodes/01-Intro-to-R-and-Rstudio.md

 ---

 ## R
 R is a specialized language most commonly used for statistical computing, data analysis, and implementing graphics.
-It is open-source and free.
-R Language is widely used by statisticians and data miners for developing statistical software and data analysis.
-It helps to perform data wrangling, analyzing, and visualizing data easily.
+It is open-source and free program.
+R Language is widely used by worldwide by statisticians and data miners .
+It helps to perform more efficient and precise data wrangling, analyzing, and visualizing functions for a larger dataset compared to a spreedsheet

 ### Why use R
 - R is a very easy and powerful tool for any statistical operations which can also easily be learned by any person even from a non-technical background.